FStarLang/fstar-vscode-assistant/README.md

   - You should see some syntax highlighting
   - And, as you type, you should see F* checking your code and providing diagnostics interactively

+- You might also want to read DESIGN.md, if you want to contribute.